openstack/nova/api-guide/source/server_concepts.rst

    The rescue operation starts a server in a special configuration whereby it is booted from a special root disk image.
-This enables the tenant to try and restore a broken vitrual machine.
+This enables the tenant to try and restore a broken guest system.

-   Unrescue is the reverse action of Rescue, the server spawned from the special root image will be deleted.
+   Unrescue is the reverse action of Rescue.
+The server spawned from the special root image will be deleted.

 -  **Set administrator password**

-   Set the root/administrator password for the given server, it uses an optional installed agent to inject the administrator password.
+   Sets the root/administrator password for the given server.
+It uses an optionally installed agent to set the administrator password.

 -  **Migrate**, **Live migrate**

-   Migrate is usually utilized by administrator, it will move a server to another host; it utilize the 'resize' action but with same flavor, so during migration, the server will be power off and rebuilt on another host.
+   Migrate is usually utilized by administrator, it will move a server to another host; it utilizes the 'resize' action but with same flavor, so during migration, the server will be powered off and rebuilt on another host.

-   Live migrate also moves an server from one host to another, but it won't power off the server in general so the server will not suffer a down time.
+   Live migrate also moves a server from one host to another, but it won't power off the server in general so the server will not suffer a down time.
    Administrators may use this to evacuate servers from a host that needs to undergo maintenance tasks.